soapergem/aws-pinpoint-unsubscribe/README.md

 * Middle Name
 * Last Name

+Feel free to fork this project and add in code to handle additional attributes if you want to.

 ## Using the unsubscribe link in Pinpoint campaigns

 When you actually need to send your campaign, include a link like this in the Message Template: